 Are Genetically Modified Foods Safe?

-Can’t We Just Avoid Genetically Modified Foods In Our Diet?
+Can We Avoid Genetically Modified Foods In Our Diet?

 Many countries including China, Mexico, Russia and 21 countries in the EU require some form of mandatory labelling of GM foods which allows consumers to make up their own mind on if they wish to consume GM foods.

-- America – California had a failed attempt at issuing mandatory labelling of GM foods only last year.
-The Vermont Government is now attempting for mandatory labelling of GM foods.
-The fastest growing products in the supermarkets today are the products that are labelled GMO free.
+California had a failed attempt at issuing mandatory labelling of GM foods only last year.
+The Vermont Government is now attempting mandatory labelling of GM foods.
+The fastest-growing products in the supermarkets today are the products that are labelled GMO-free.

 Because we aren’t certain about the effects of GMOs, we must consider one of the guiding principles in science, the precautionary principle.
 Under this principle, if a policy or action could harm human health or the environment, we must not proceed until we know for sure what the impact will be.
 And it is up to those proposing the action or policy to prove that it is not harmful.